hugheaves/SoloGimbalAdapter/README.md

 ### Printing ###

 All of the parts are designed to print without supports.
+The design will work in ABS or PLA.
+However, as PLA is a little "stiffer" than ABS, you may want to reduce the size of the bump" on the end of the retaining clips, otherwise it may be hard to insert and remove your camera.

+It's also important to use a wall thickness that insures that the clips are solid and not hollow, as otherwise they will be too fragile.
+The clips are 3.2mm thick at the bottom so a 1.6mm wall thickness is good to use. (and works well with the commonly used 0.4mm nozzle size).

-I printed in ABS, but the design should work in PLA.
-If you use PLA, you may need to be careful with the clips as they may be fragile.
-Also, given that the clips are fairly thin anyway, I'd your print is going to need good layer bonding / adhesion.
-I printed my ABS at 240C to ensure good adhesion.
+Also, given that orientation of the layers in the clips, your print is going to need good layer bonding / adhesion.
+Higher temperatures help with that - I printed my ABS at 240C, and PLA at 210C.

 **Note:** Make sure to print the weights with 100% infill, otherwise they'll be too light weight to work properly.